If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Here’s a breakdown of what this process is like with Rocky Health’s Telehealth service:

-You’ll begin by answering a series of questions about your health history, current medications, weight-related goals, height, and weight, which helps calculate your BMI and screen your eligibility.
+You’ll answer questions about health history, current medications, weight-related goals, height, and weight, which helps calculate your

-After completing the intake process, you’ll pay a one-time consultation fee and then meet virtually with a licensed healthcare provider via chat, phone, or video.
-The goal of this meeting is to review your profile and determine if GLP‑1 medication is appropriate for you.
+After intake, you’ll pay a one-time fee and then meet virtually with a licensed healthcare provider via chat, phone, or video to review your profile and determine if GLP-1 medication is appropriate. - Undergo Personalized Lab Testing.

-If you’re a suitable candidate, your clinician will provide a requisition for lab tests to assess metabolic health, hormones, and other indicators, which helps guide treatment decisions.
+If you’re a suitable candidate, your clinician will provide a requisition for labs to assess metabolic health, hormones, and other indicators. - Receive a Prescription.

-Based on your profile and lab results, your healthcare provider will determine the most suitable medication (such as Ozempic®, Mounjaro®, or Wegovy®), prescribe it, and personalize your treatment plan.
+Based on your profile and lab results, your provider may prescribe the most suitable medication (such as Ozempic®, Mounjaro®, or Wegovy®) and personalize your plan. - Medication via Discreet Delivery.

-Your medication will be dispatched via Rocky’s certified pharmacy and typically arrives within 1–3 business days.
+Your medication is dispensed by Rocky’s certified pharmacy and typically arrives within 1–3 business days. - Ongoing Support & Follow-Ups.

-Rocky provides continued care through messaging or video check-ins with clinicians and pharmacist support.
-Adjustments to dosages, refills, and guidance are all managed through the secure portal.
+Continued care via messaging or video check-ins with clinicians and pharmacist support.
+Dosage adjustments, refills, and guidance are managed in the secure portal.

 GLP-1 Weight Loss Medication Options in Canada